-Within the context of this document, the term Subscriber applies to all final users to whom were attributed certificates by Multicert CA.
+Within the context of this document, the term Subscriber applies to all end-users to whom were attributed certificates by Multicert CA.

-Subscribers of certificates issued by Multicert CA are considered those whose name is inscribed in the field "Subject" of the certificate and use the certificate and corresponding private key according to the established in the different certificate policies described in this document; certificates being issued for the following holders' categories:
+Subscribers of certificates issued by Multicert CA are considered those whose name is inscribed in the field "Subject" of the certificate and use the certificate and corresponding private key according to the established in the CPS and CP; certificates being issued for the following holders' categories:

-- Natural person or entity;
+- Individual or legal entity;

-- Organizations, or
+- · Corporate entity (Organizations); or

 - Services (such as computers, firewall, routers, servers, etc.).

-In some cases, the certificates are directly issued to natural person or entity for personal use.
+In some cases, certificates are directly issued to individual or legal entities for personal use.
 However, there are cases in which the person requiring the certificate is different from its Subscriber, for example, an organization can request certificates for its employees, so that they can represent the organization in transactions/electronic commerce.
 In these situations the entity which requires the issuance of certificate is different from its subscriber.